NoOrientationProgramming/SystemCore/TcpListening.md

 The function returns:

-* 1 – if a particle was successfully retrieved (the entry is valid),
+* 1 – if a particle was successfully fetched (the entry is valid),
 * 0 – if no particle is currently available,
-* -1 – if no more particles can be retrieved (the pipe has been closed or drained).
+* -1 – if no more particles are available (the pipe has been closed or drained).

 A PipeEntry contains two key components: